bharatbhusal/semester-routine/README.md

 2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000).

-3. Explore the class routine and interact with the subjects.
+3. Explore the semester routine and interact with the subjects.

 ## Technologies Used